Comparing the face rings of a boolean complex and its barycentric subdivision: The positive result

 of $\kk[\Lambda]$ of $\NN^n$-degree $\bfe_1+\dots+\bfe_n$, via the map, call it $\iota$, that sends the standard basis for $\kk^m$ to the basis $z_{\epsilon_1},\dots,z_{\epsilon_m}$ for this space.
 Again by Lemma~\ref{lem:what-is-the-facet-vector}, this identification $\iota$ maps

 for any $\alpha\in \widehat P(\Lambda)$.
 Utilizing Garsia's notation \eqref{eq:def-of-M_S}, for any $S\subset [n]$ we have

 \item Because the order in which faces are processed in the algorithm, fixed in Step~\ref{step:total-order}, is consistent with containment order on the label sets of the faces, it follows that when a given face $\alpha$ is being processed, every face with label set contained strictly in $S:=J_\alpha$ has already been processed.
 In particular, for any $T\subsetneq S$ and any $\gamma\in \widehat P(\Lambda)$ with $J_\gamma = T$, it must be that $\bfv_\gamma^\Lambda \in V$ (either because the span of $\bfv_\gamma^\Lambda$ was added to $V$ when $z_\gamma$ was added to $B$, per Step~\ref{step:if-v-notin-V}, or because $\bfv_\gamma^\Lambda$ was already in $V$ when we started to process $\gamma$, per Step~\ref{step:if-v-in-V}; in either case this all happened prior to processing $\alpha$).
-In particular, with $\iota$ the identification in fact~\ref{fact:identify-top-component-with-kn} and recalling Garsia's notation \eqref{eq:def-of-M_S} from Section~\ref{sec:garsia-LA-CM}, we must have
+With $\iota$ the identification in fact~\ref{fact:identify-top-component-with-kn} and recalling Garsia's notation \eqref{eq:def-of-M_S} from Section~\ref{sec:garsia-LA-CM}, it follows that